Chart Color Schemes

 Employment performance in White Hills has been below expectations when compared to most other areas nationally

-White Hills has a skilled workforce with essential services sectors well represented.
-Its unemployment rate was 4.9% as of June 2025.
+White Hills has a skilled workforce with well-represented essential services sectors.
+Its unemployment rate was 5.0% in the past year, with an estimated employment growth of 1.8%.

 Frequently Asked Questions - Employment